Aurailus/MotionComposer/README.md

 - [ ] Scan '/clips' folder for videos, images, and audio, and add them to the Clips and Media tab.
   - [ ] Write a Vite plugin for loading them.
 It should expose metadata for their lengths, maybe a thumbnail as well, and then allow the file to be publicly accessible over the network.
 - [ ] Allow dragging clips into the track list.
+  - [ ] Show a warning scene if a clip's source is missing.
 - [ ] Allow cropping and moving clips in in the editor.
   - [ ] Dragging the edges of a clip should crop it, snapping to scene edges and frame boundaries, but overlapping if necessary.
   - [ ] Dragging the edges of a clip while holding shift should remove snapping.